exercism/generic-representer/TRACK_README.md

-# Exercism TRACK_NAME_HERE Representer
+# Exercism TRACK_NAME Representer

-The Docker image to automatically create a representation for TRACK_NAME_HERE solutions submitted to [Exercism].
+The Docker image to automatically create a representation for TRACK_NAME solutions submitted to [Exercism].

 ## Getting started